croddy1/roddy_colin_spring2017/final/readme.md

 # Final
 The purpose of this assignment was to perform 5 analyses on a readily downloadable dataset.
-With global warming being such a hot topic lately, I chose to look into global temperature patterns and what might be the causes of those patterns.
+With global warming being such a hot topic lately, I chose to look into global temperature patterns and what might be causing those patterns.

-## Analysis 1: Hot vs Cod
+## Analysis 1: Hot vs Cold
 To start, I wanted to understand the dataset a bit more.
-First, I calculated the average temperature of the dataset of country temperature data.
+First, I calculated the average temperature of the dataset of country temperature.
 According to that dataset, the average temperature of the globe is 17.5&deg;C. I then created a histogram of the country temperature dataset to get a feel for the distribution of temperatures around the world.
 That histogram is below.

 <img align="center" src="analysis/ana_1/countryhistogram.png" width="600">